ShakirDev/custom-search-table-wp/README.md

 Commit your changes (git commit -am 'Add new feature').
 Push to the branch (git push origin feature/your-feature).
 Create a new Pull Request.

-License
+## License

-This plugin will be licensed under the MIT License.
-The license will be added in a future commit.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.